RLM-Server installation for floating licenses

 - Run: rlmutil rlmhostid ether to get your server's hostid.

 - On a computer with an Internet connect, go to the Coreform Cubit license on your My Licenses page and click on Add Activation at the bottom of the page.

 - Enter your Host Name and Host ID, then click Add Activation.

 - The activation will show in your Activations list.
 Click the icon next to the activation to download the license file.

 - Save the license file to your RLM-Server installation folder.

-NOTE: You may need to restart the server to pick up the new license file.
+NOTE: restart the server to pick up the new license file.
 This does not require a reboot of the machine.
 Check to see that the Coreform server is running.
 In a web browser on the server, type http://localhost:5054/.
 This should open the Reprise License Server Administration page.
 In the left column, click Status.
 You should see three tables.
 In the ISV Servers table you should see Coreform port 5055 running.
 If not, click on Reread/Restart Servers in the left column.
 Check again by clicking Status.

 Configure your firewall.

 By default, RLM-Server uses tcp:5053 with a web admin interface running on tcp:5054 and an additional port specifically for the Coreform ISV server (tcp:5055).
 You can edit the port numbers in the license file to fit your needs.
 For example, if you already have an existing RLM installation for another program that uses port 5055, you can reassign the Coreform port.